 Follow the steps as prompted and you will get your sandbox and live credentials.
 For now, copy the client id and client secret of sandbox mode.
-We should first test payments in sandbox mode and if it works then switch to live mode.
+You should first test payments in sandbox mode and if it works then switch to live mode.

 Basic Setup in Laravel to Accept Payment using PayPal